 Ain’t no mountain high enough!
-December 21 marks the Winter Solstice and the Sun’s transition to ambitious Capricorn season, putting our biggest goals front and center until January 20.
-Capricorn is the star sign of structure, hard work and achievement.
+December 21 marks the Winter Solstice and the Sun’s transition to ambitious Capricorn, putting our biggest goals front and center until January 19.
+Capricorn is the star sign of structure, hard work and achievement, and it’s no wonder that Capricorn season coincides with New Year, when we set far-reaching goals and resolutions.

 Every 30 days or so, the Sun visits a new zodiac sign.
 During this “season” everyone feels the energy of this prevailing astrological energy, no matter what your Sun sign.
 Capricorn is the third of the zodiac’s three earth signs and part of the “cardinal” quality (or triplicity).
 Cardinal signs (the others are Aries, Cancer and Libra) are leadership-driven, discerning, and can even bit a bit entitled at times.
 Cardinal signs begin every season, so they are known as initiators and pioneers—but this also gives them an alpha-male or queen-bee air when taken too far.
 During Capricorn season, we work hard—but we also want the best!